yazi-rs/yazi-rs.github.io/docs/quick-start.md

 ### Selection

-To select files and directories, the following commands are available.
+To select files and directories, the following actions are available.

 | Key binding                    | Action                                     |
 | ------------------------------ | ------------------------------------------ |